TD-Dan/Sunwai/Full dictionary.baked.md

 Example::   *Le **nu nu** sun o u.* = "The **very next / far future** knowledge is uncertain."
 (Reduplication implying further succession).

 ### Temporal & Sequential Usage (as Descriptor)
-*   Often used descriptively, frequently with the locative marker *ne*, to specify a subsequent time frame or sequence point.
+*   Often used descriptively, frequently with the locative marker *NE*, to specify a subsequent time frame or sequence point.

 Example::   *A hat tape **ne nu**.* = "I will have food (in the following time/moment)." (*nu* describes the temporal point marked by *ne*).